Choosing an Astrophotography Telescope: My Top 5

 My goal is for you to find an astrophotography telescope that allows you to capture sharp, colorful pictures of stars, galaxies, and nebulae in your own backyard.

 First things first.
-I am not an expert astrophotographer, I am just a guy who’s been able to capture some decent images with modest astrophotography equipment in my backyard.
-I have over 10 years worth of deep-sky astrophotography experience, with countless successful imaging sessions under the stars.
+I am not an expert astrophotographer; I am just a guy who’s been able to capture some decent images with modest astrophotography equipment in my backyard.
+I have over 12 years’ worth of deep-sky astrophotography experience, with countless successful imaging sessions under the stars.

 best astrophotography telescope

-I like to see real results using astrophotography equipment, more so than the intricate details of optical performance graphs.
-The advanced technical traits of a telescope are only useful if the instrument is a pleasure to operate.
+I like to see real results using astrophotography equipment more than the intricate details of optical performance graphs.
+A telescope’s advanced technical traits are only useful if it is a pleasure to operate.

 Keeping an expensive telescope polished and in the house is not my style.
 This is an overview of the instruments that I consider to be a contender for the best beginner astrophotography telescope.